dcrodman/archon/README.md

     mkdir pkg bin
     export GOPATH=$(pwd)

-and then *go build* whichever server packages you want to run.
+and then *go install* whichever server packages you want to run.
+For example:

+    go install login_server